Renovations Of Our Historic Hotel In Washington

 Tentative plans call for 17 hotel rooms, three retail shops, a restaurant and dining room, a ballroom on the second floor and a conference room downstairs.
 The ballroom can accommodate about 150 persons and the conference room about 50.

 “We are actively looking for lessees for the retail spaces,” Todd said.
 “We might use one for our own souvenir and gift shop, and we would prefer tourist-related businesses or something which would cater to the hotel clientele.”

 Anyone interested in leasing a shop may call 706-742-7264 for more information.

-The Fitzpatrick Hotel has long been regarded as the key to revitalization of Downtown Washington.
+The Fitzpatrick Hotel has long been regarded as the key to the revitalization of downtown Washington.
 A series of disappointing false starts and frustrations left it standing as a derelict and a liability, but with great potential for the right developer.